Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 -

-Photos by Talitha / Design by Cathie Hong
+Photos by Talitha / Decorations by Cathie Hong

 In this room's design by Cathie Hong Interiors, a large flat screen is hung above a credenza on a side wall, where it is less likely to dominate the room thanks to the presence of large windows on adjacent walls and the addition of two framed prints.